When your loved one dies

 - Your GP will issue a medical certificate of cause of death (Form 11) In the event death occurs out of hours, your GP/Medical Professional may issue a temporary verification of death allowing us to bring your loved one in to our care

-- You’ll need this to register the death, which you have to do within 8 days
+- You’ll need this (Form 11) to register the death

 - Call us on 0141 423 4400 and we’ll start making arrangements

 No loss is ever easy to deal with.
-Even if is expected, it can still feel like a shock.
+If the nursing home does not have its own mortuary we have our own state of the art facilities and can look after your loved one until the time of the funeral.
 The staff in the home will help straightaway, and when you first get in touch with us, we’ll immediately appoint a dedicated funeral director and they will liaise with the care home.

 - Normally the duty doctor or the assigned GP will issue the medical certificate of cause of death (Form 11) or a temporary Verification of death certificate